 The best books on financial independence retire early (FIRE) can teach us a lot.
 For example, how to retire at age 30 or 40 (or even earlier).
 But finding the gems amongst the wealth of literature out there can be a huge challenge.

 If you are aware of any good books on financial independence or financial independence retire early (FIRE) that should be on this list, please let me know.
-I will endeavour to periodically review and update this list.
+Reading is a good habit to expand your horizon.

 Your Money or Your Life by V. Robin & J. Dominguez